bericht/bericht/README.md

 * a open calendar system with ical import and export.
 * a forum in the style of popular question and answer sites.

-Documentation is available in the docs/ directory.
-You can either read the *.rst files or use `make html`/`make latexpdf` to get it in a more readable format.
+Documentation is available in the docs/ directory and on [readthedocs.org](http://bericht.readthedocs.org/en/latest/).